kumar2302github/News-classification-/README.md

 📜 License
 This project is licensed under the MIT License – feel free to use, share, and modify with credit.

-👨‍💻 Author
-Manish
-A curious mind exploring the intersection of language, learning, and logic.
-Feel free to connect or contribute!